GitHubDragonFly/Android_User_Controls/README.md

   - it has publicly accessible methods: CurrentValue() for reading and setCurrentValue(newFloatValue) for writing.
 - RoundGauge
   - a gauge control that could be used for miscelaneous measurements.
-  - min/max values could be set individually.
+  - min/max values can be set individually.
   - it has publicly accessible methods: getGaugeCurrentValue() for reading and setGaugeCurrentValue(newFloatValue) for writing.
 - LEDLight
   - a control that can be turned ON/OFF and Blink (which is of a higher order but will restore the last ON/OFF state once the blinking stops).